sminrana/ExoSimplify/README.md

 startActivity(intent);
 ```

-You must add an icon (ic_notification_icon.png) for the notification in the drawable directory.
+You must add an icon (ic_notification_icon.png) for the notification in your app drawable directory.

 ---